Ezeebube5/myreads-react-app/README.md

 ## Important
 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend.
 Other search terms might not come up with any results.

-## Create React App
+## Tech Stack Used:
+* React.js
+* React Router
+* Udacity API

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+* [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).